 There are two types of access to machine learning on the Celonis Platform:

-Shared Node - This is the free version of machine learning workbench that offers less computing power and capacity.
-The Shared Node is slower and cannot be used to map all use cases since the data may be too large to be processed.
+Shared Node - This is the free version of machine learning workbench that is included with your Celonis license and offers less computing power and storage capacity than the paid subscription versions.
+The Shared Node is slower than the Dedicate Node and cannot be used to map all use cases since the data may be too large to be processed.

-Dedicated Node - With the paid version of machine learning workbench, you are guaranteed that all resources are available at all times.
+Dedicated Node - The paid version of machine learning workbench that guarantees your resources are available at all times.
 The Dedicated Node can be used to process larger use cases that cannot be processed by the shared version.
 There are multiple plans to choose from when upgrading to the Dedicated Node.

 To upgrade to a Dedicated Node plan, contact your Celonis sales representative.